sbl-sdsc/metal-binding-prediction/README.md

 **dictionaries** contains all dictionaries for sequence encoding.

 **logs** contains trained F1 score records as charts (*.png) and data (results.txt)
-* **results.txt** - format is: phrase,LigandID,optimizer,learning rate,loss function,threshold for MBS possibilities,# of epochs,F1
+* **results.txt** - format: phrase,LigandID,optimizer,learningrate,lossfunction,threshold for MBS prediction,#epochs,F1

 **models** contains all saved models (*.json) and weights (*.h5) for all ligandIds.
 These are used with Keras.